-The Alborada Trust has committed to fund the digitisation of the historical collections and we are now into the fourth year of the award which was a total grant of £387,275 over five years.
+The Alborada Trust committed to fund the digitisation of the historical collections, through a total grant of £387,275 over five years.
+2019 was the fifth year of the award.

 Grant-making policies and procedures

 Our grants and awards programme celebrates achievement and supports the generation of new knowledge that contributes to a stronger evidence base in veterinary medicine.